 There are thousands of Americans every year who experience a serious injury, or even die, due to accidents that occur in their workplace.
-These injuries differ from those that happen outside of the workplace because of the type of claim that can be made.
-When a worker is injured while doing their job, they are unable to make the usual negligence claim (tort action).
-Instead, they must use the Massachusetts Workers’ Compensation System.
-This is the only remedy available to injured workers.
+These injuries often differ from those that happen outside of the workplace because of the type of claim that can be made.
+When a worker is injured while doing their job, they may be unable to make the usual negligence claim (tort action) unless a third-party (someone other than their employer or co-worker) causes their work place injury.
+In all cases, one who is injured on the job in Massachusetts must use the Massachusetts Workers’ Compensation System to pursue claims against their employer for such injuries.
+Workers' compensation may be the only remedy available to injured workers, but one should never over look the possibility that there may a source of a far greater recovery available in addition to workers' compensation."

 Attorney Joseph M. Burke brings nearly twenty-five years of experience in the representation of injured workers and their families concentrating his practice in Workers’ Compensation, including construction site and workplace accidents; motor vehicle negligence; product liability; and defective premises.